₹1 Crore Home Loan EMI Calculator

 net monthly income

-EMI for ₹1 Crore at Different Rates and Tenures
+Quick reference — EMI for ₹1 Crore at common rates and tenures

 Each cell shows your monthly EMI.
 Pick the closest combination to what your bank has offered.